 In 1999, two film students named Daniel Myrick and Eduardo Sanchez changed the landscape of horror cinema with The Blair Witch Project.

 Every once in a while, a movie comes along that changes the face of the horror landscape.
 The Exorcist showed people thing that they had never seen in a movie before.
 Jaws made people afraid of the commonplace.
 Halloween may not have invented the slasher subgenre, but it most certainly pushed it to the forefront of horror cinema.
 In 1999, 20 years ago this very week in fact, one of these game changing movies came from out of nowhere to revitalize the whole genre.
-That movie was The Blair Witch Project, the most influential movie of the 20th century.
+That movie is The Blair Witch Project, the most influential movie of the 20th century.

 The Blair Witch Project is about three film students – Heather Donahue, Joshua Leonard, and Michael Williams – who are making a documentary about a fabled witch that supposedly lives in the woods of Burkittsville, Maryland, an area that was known as Blair Township during the 18th century New England witch trials.
 After gathering up a few foreshadow-y interviews with locals who have heard about the legend, the three filmmakers head into the woods to visit some of the important locations in Blair Witch mythology.
 And they promptly get lost.
 But being lost is the least of their worries.

 When the sun goes down, the group finds themselves being stalked and tormented by an unseen force.
 At first, it’s just unexplained noises in the dark.
 Then, the trio starts finding rocks stacked outside their tents and crudely fashioned stickmen hanging from the trees.
 But the longer the three kids are in the woods, the more threatening the – whatever it is – becomes.